- Apply for Aid

 The program, which is the largest of its kind announced in Oregon, covers standard tuition and fee costs for more than 3,000 in-state students.
 (Differential tuition charges are not covered for additional charges based on a students program of study).

-The awards are based on financial need and students ability to show satisfactory progress toward completion of degrees, including taking 15 credits each term.
+The awards are based on financial need and students ability to show satisfactory progress toward completion of degrees, including earning 45 credits per year* for renewal of the award in subsequent years.

 Another innovative aspect of the new program is its simplicity: Students don't need to apply, any financial aid applicant who meets Pell Grant and Oregon Opportunity Grant eligibility and can show necessary progress toward degree will be automatically considered.